 Rio de Janeiro was on my bucket list for way too long.
 It is one of Brazil’s most visited cities, popular for the following reasons;

 Locals are exceptionally friendly and welcoming to visitors.
 I traveled solo but was never alone.
-I felt like they genuinely cared about me and were happy to help at all times.
-I had people offer me things even when I didn’t need them.
+It felt like they genuinely cared about me and were happy to help at all times.
+People offered me things even when I didn’t need them.
 This was very much appreciated.